Visva16/web-application-for-farmers/README.md

    This will concurrently run both the frontend (on port 5173) and the backend (on port 3000).

 5. **Access the application**:
-   Open your browser and navigate to `http://localhost:5173` to start using Major Project 2.
+   Open your browser and navigate to `http://localhost:5173` to start using Major Project.

 ### License